tahaasif10/Portfolio/README.md

 - HTML & CSS
 - Basic JavaScript
-- Simple file structure (no frameworks yet)
+- Simple structure (no frameworks yet)

 I didn’t use any fancy libraries or designs.
 Just raw code.!